hyundai-robotics/doc-hi6-operation/book.md

 ﻿# Hi6 Robot Controller Operation Manual

 {% hint style="warning" %}
-The information presented in this manual is the property of Hyundai Robotics.
+The information presented in this manual is the property of HD Hyundai Robotics.

-The manual may neither be copied, in part or in full, nor redistributed without prior written consent from Hyundai Robotics.
+The manual may neither be copied, in part or in full, nor redistributed without prior written consent from HD Hyundai Robotics.

 It may neither be provided to any third party nor used for any other purposes.

-Hyundai Robotics reserves the right to modify this document without prior notification.
+HD Hyundai Robotics reserves the right to modify this document without prior notification.

-**Copyright ⓒ 2020 by Hyundai Robotics**
+**Copyright ⓒ 2025 by HD Hyundai Robotics**
 {% endhint %}
 # About the Manual

-This manual describes the basics and structure of Hyundai Robotics’ Hi6 controller as well as the common operation of industrial robots.
+This manual describes the basics and structure of HD Hyundai Robotics' Hi6 controller as well as the common operation of industrial robots.
 Each chapter describes not only basic operation methods but also the methods to use various application functions.

 This manual does not cover detailed application functions, such as direct teaching using a collaborative robot, methods of setting safety functions, spot welding, arc welding, positioner sync function, and sensor sync function.
 For details on relevant information, refer to the collaborative robot maintenance manual and individual application function manuals.

 You must fully understand the contents of the manual before using the product.
 Moreover, keep the manual nearby so that you can refer to it whenever you need it.

-This manual may be provided as reference material for customers who have purchased Hyundai Robotics products or may be used as internal training material.
+This manual may be provided as reference material for customers who have purchased HD Hyundai Robotics products or may be used as internal training material.

 This manual has been created based on standard specifications, so some contents may differ depending on the model of the product you have purchased.
-In addition, the contents and specifications of this manual are subject to change without prior notice to improve the performance of the product, and Hyundai Robotics is not responsible for situations that could be caused by inaccuracies or typos in the manual.
+In addition, the contents and specifications of this manual are subject to change without prior notice to improve the performance of the product, and HD Hyundai Robotics is not responsible for situations that could be caused by inaccuracies or typos in the manual.
 For detailed information on the revision of the manual, you need to visit our internet website \(www.hyundai-robotics.com\).